Love Local & Eco-Friendly in 2025

 The holiday season is here and it’s one of my favorite times of the year.
 I love the festiveness, time with friends and family, and the warmth of the season.
 We put so much effort […]

 We live in a time where our culture of convenience has created an environment of seemingly endless and instant food availability.
-According to the NYT, half of all the fruit and a third of all […]
+According to the New York Times, half of all the fruit and a third […]

 I recently had the opportunity to connect with Liz Hodges, the creator of Verdant Wild Apothecary, a small batch, botanical skincare line.
 Down to earth and happiest in nature, Liz creates holistic products by marrying […]